galaxy-iuc/parsec/docs/commands/histories.rst

 histories
 =========

+This section is auto-generated from the help text for the arrow command ``histories``.

 ``create_dataset_collection`` command
 -------------------------------------

-This section is auto-generated from the help text for the parsec command ``histories``.

 **Usage**::